erlingrj/lf-maze-challenge/README.md

 - [ ] Add odometry
 - [ ] Add example using the lidar scan data
 - [ ] Document the robot (sensors and actuators)
+- [ ] Give credits to creators of the Maze model and Turtle bot model

 ## Requirements
 - Linux (tested Ubuntu 24.04 and 22.04)